-Zara Tindall, the daughter of Princess Anne and Mark Phillips, and her husband Mike Tindall have announced that they're expecting their third child.
+Zara Tindall, the daughter of Princess Anne and Mark Phillips, and her husband Mike Tindall have welcomed their third child.

 Watch: What actually happens at a Royal Christmas.
 Post continues below.

-Zara Tindall, 39, is a member of the British Royal Family.
-She's first cousins to Prince Harry and Prince William, and she's godmother to William's eldest son, Prince George.
+Zara Tindall, 39, is first cousins to Prince Harry and Prince William, and she's godmother to William's eldest son, Prince George.

 However, as Zara has stated various times, she's happy that she grew up without a title.